• Skip to primary navigation

 What should I do with the leftover pulp?

-We hate wasting anything, so when we make juice we never throw away the leftover juice pulp.
+We really don't like wasting anything, so when we make juice we never throw away the leftover juice pulp.
 Not only is it a waste, but it's where a lot of the fibre is.
 We save it to add to a smoothie the next day or we make these Juicer Pulp Muffins.

 Is this immune booster juice vegan?